Skip to main content

 Where is Southern wax myrtle native?

-Southern wax myrtle (Myrica cerifera) is native to TX, LA, MS, AL and 7 more states, per the USDA PLANTS Database and regional native plant society lists.
+Southern wax myrtle (Myrica cerifera) is native to AL, AR, DE, FL and 10 more states, per the World Checklist of Vascular Plants (Kew).

 What butterflies or moths does Southern wax myrtle host?